Organized Crime and Corruption Reporting Project: Khadija Ismayilova

-After this incident, Ismayilova published articles showing that the first family also owned shares in six major goldfields and they owned one of the construction companies that built the new showcase Crystal Hall auditorium in Baku, the site of the 2012 Eurovision Song Contest.
-She was detained by state prosecutors in December 2014 on charges that she incited a fellow journalist to commit suicide by denying him a chance to return to his job at Radio Free Europe, despite the fact that she had no hiring authority.
-The journalist later retracted his statements on his Facebook page and attempted to flee to Moscow.
-The arrest was criticized around the world by dozens of governments, media and civil society organizations.
+After this incident, Ismayilova published articles stating that the first family also owned shares in six major goldfields and they owned one of the construction companies that built the new showcase Crystal Hall auditorium in Baku, the site of the 2012 Eurovision Song Contest.
 In September 2015, Ismayilova was sentenced to 7.5 years in prison.
-Amal Clooney has been her lawyer.
+Radio Free Europe/Radio Liberty wrote that the charges were "widely viewed as being trumped up in retaliation for her reports linking family members of Azerbaijani President Ilham Aliyev to massive business and real estate holdings".
+Amal Clooney offered to act as her lawyer.